getdocsy/slack-bot/README.md

 ### Argument reference

-GITHUB_APP_PRIVATE_KEY must be formatted without newlines.
+GITHUB_APP_PRIVATE_KEY must be formatted without newlines LOG_LEVEL can be one of DEBUG, INFO

 ## Troubleshooting